Taritsyn/WebMarkupMin/src/WebMarkupMin.Core/readme.txt

    =============
    1. `RemoveEndingSemicolon` method of `Utils` class was renamed to the `RemoveEndingSemicolons` (implementation has also been changed);
-   2. Mads Kristensen's CSS minifier has been refactored.
+   2. Mads Kristensen's CSS minifier has been refactored;
+   3. Improved performance of the Douglas Crockford's JS minifier.

    =============
    DOCUMENTATION